HB645 (2024) Detail

 (2) Were adopted through the consensus or agreement of a decentralized governance system.

 XI.
-“Developer” means a person involved in the development or maintenance of the DAO, whether through the contribution of software code, design, business, legal, or ancillary support.
+“Developer” means a person involved in the development or maintenance of the DAO or the blockchain protocol, whether through the contribution of software code, design, business, legal, or ancillary support.

 XII.
-“Digital asset” means any fungible digital representation of value that can be exclusively possessed and transferred, person to person, without necessary reliance on an intermediary, and is recorded on a block chain system.
+“Digital asset” means any fungible or non-fungible digital representation of value, unit of value, voting, or usage right that can be exclusively possessed and transferred, person to person, without necessary reliance on an intermediary, and is recorded on a blockchain system.

 XIII.
 “Dispute resolution mechanism” means an on-chain alternative dispute resolution system, such as arbitration, expert determination, or an on-chain alternative court system, which enables anyone to resolve their disputes, controversies or claims with, arising out of, or in connection with, a New Hampshire DAO.
 Any such award, decision, or judgment shall be accorded the same status and treatment as an international arbitral award.